splunk/public-o11y-docs/apm/set-up-apm/apm-orientation.rst

 Next step
 ===========

-Now that you’ve explored what you can do with Splunk APM, start tailoring Splunk APM to fit your business needs.
+Now that you've explored what you can do with Splunk APM, start tailoring Splunk APM to fit your business needs.
 See :ref:`customize-apm` to learn more.